cooling-singapore/saas-middleware/DEVELOPMENT.md

   the location where the exception is caught/handled, not where the exception is thrown/created.
 CRITICAL log level is reserved for exceptions that cause the application to crash, i.e., for conditions that leave the application in a state in which it cannot recover or continue to function and thus requiring a restart.
 Exceptions SHOULD come with a stack trace and a unique id, both of which MUST be mentioned in the log message.
-However, stack traces SHOULD NOT be logged.
-Instead, stack traces SHOULD be stored in a separate file with the filename reflecting the reference id of the exception.
+Stack traces SHOULD be logged using DEBUG log level, reflecting the reference id of the exception.

 - `WARNING`:
 SHOULD be used for conditions that may cause a modification, but not a complete disruption, of the normal workflow.